-Major tributaries to the LDR were also sampled monthly and twice a month.
+Major tributaries to the LDR were also sampled monthly in the fall, irregularly in the winter, and twice a month in spring and summer.
 Those sites included Shitike Creek (co-located near USGS discharge site #14093000), Dry Creek, Trout Creek (co-located near OWRD discharge site #14095255), the Warm Springs River (co-located near USGS #14097100), Oak Springs at the Oregon Department of Fish and Wildlife (ODFW) fish hatchery, and the White River (at White River Falls State Park).